Left Behind: World at War: Plot

 Fitzhugh is recruited by Miller's ragtag military team to help take out Nicolae, which he participates in.
 He also learns that the British and Egyptian governments are working with the militia.
-As Fitzhugh enters the GC building and asks to see the President (it is also revealed that one of the GC guards is really an insider, but is shot by another).
+Fitzhugh enters the GC building and asks to see the President (it is also revealed that one of the GC guards is really an insider, but is shot by another).
 Fitzhugh enters Nicolae's office, but Nicolae is already aware of Fitzhugh's assassination attempt and foils it.
 Fitzhugh tries to shoot Nicolae with three rounds, but he is not affected as they go through him and hit a guard instead.
 Using supernatural techniques, Nicolae throws Fitzhugh out of a 20-story window, landing on top of a car.
 Nicolae goes over to the window to see, in disgust, Fitzhugh getting up and walking away.
 Fitzhugh is not believed when he returns to the militia base to inform that the plan failed: Carolyn takes this the hardest.

 The underground Trib Force HQ is hit the hardest as World War III approaches.
 Bruce and Chloe are infected with the virulent bacteria, but in the end, it is Chloe who miraculously survives when red wine, used in the communion they just took part of, is revealed to be the antidote.
 Buck meets Fitzhugh in a destroyed White House, where he helps the President become a Christian.
 Fitzhugh then confronts Nicolae in a final showdown where he activates a personal transmitter (and dials Carolyn's cell phone, where she hears the entire conversation), hoping to obliterate the entire GC headquarters, and himself, with a missile locked onto the transmitter's location.
 Fitzhugh dies in the resulting explosion, wiping out the GC base.

 Buck Williams gets a call in the elevator from Chloe as she tells him about the wine and Bruce's death.
 Buck promises to come home from his trip soon as the elevator stops and the door opens to reveal an armed Carolyn.
 She lowers her weapon and Buck states that they need to talk, implying that they had met before.
 What is left of the Global Community Building burns down, police sirens wail in the background, and explosions are still going on.
 Nicolae Carpathia walks out from the flames looking very angry, completely unharmed.